Program Update: Beginning Jan 1 2018 maximum reimbursement will be changed to $500 per project.

 STEP 2: WATCH THE GRANT APPLICATION WEBINARIf you agreed to meet the criteria above, you will need to watch the Grant Application Webinar for helpful hints on how to complete a successful grant application.

 Grant Application Webinar - This webinar is designed to walk you through the grant application process as well as provide detailed information on the program.
 You are highly encouraged to view this webinar before proceeding with the application process.
-To view the webinar, just click the link above.
+To view the webinar press play below or just click the link above.

 STEP 3: COMPLETE THE GRANT APPLICATION PACKETPF/QF Chapters must complete and email grant packet (Grant Application & Signed Grant Agreement) to (email@example.com) in order to be considered funding.
 Grant applications will be reviewed by PF/QF staff and you will be notified about the status of your application within two weeks of submitting your grant application.
 You can download and complete the Grant Application and Grant Agreement by clicking the links below (Note: you must download these documents to your computer before you can complete documents)